Artificial

 Because this was one of his first forays into the world on his own

-it was a simple task, however many thousands of calculations took
+it was a simple task, however many thousands, even millions, of tiny

-place.
-The importance of road safety has been drilled into him for
+calculations took place.
+The importance of road safety has been drilled

-years on end, and this was his most important decision to make.
-Although
+into him for years on end, and this was his most important decision

-he took a more risky course of action it was by all factors quite
+to make.
+Although he took a more risky course of action it was by

-safe overall, something he has learnt with time and experience.
+all factors quite safe overall, something he has learnt with time

 The recognition factors mentioned are not infallible, however everybody